crcdng/p5_bitalino_helper/README.md

 }
 ```

 Sometimes, you get an error message like this one: `Error opening serial port /dev/cu.BITalino-DevB: Port busy`.
 First wait a second and restart the sketch.
-If the message persists, check the port and the Bluetooth connection to your BITalino.
+If the message persists, double check the port and the Bluetooth connection to your BITalino.

-Supports Processing 3.4+ and BITalino (r)evolution (BITalino 2).

 See `VERSIONS.md` for more info about the roadmap and planned features.